Taxonomy

 The technical screening criteria for the first two environmental objectives, namely climate change mitigation and climate change adaptation defined by the Delegated Act 2021/2139 cover economic activities of roughly 40% of listed corporates in sectors responsible for almost 80% of direct greenhouse gas emissions in Europe.
 Extending the EU Taxonomy criteria to the other four objectives will increase this coverage.

 The EU Taxonomy currently does not cover social dimensions.
-The Platform on Sustainable Finance – a permanent expert group of the European Commission established to assist with the development of sustainable finance policies – published a report on Social Taxonomy in February 2022.
+The European Platform on Sustainable Finance – a permanent expert group of the European Commission established to assist with the development of sustainable finance policies – published a report on Social Taxonomy in February 2022.
 This report includes recommendations for the development of an EU Social Taxonomy.
 Currently, the works and discussions towards the EU Social Taxonomy have been paused indefinitely to prioritise other EU initiatives.

 Notes: